zsoltkovacs/p2pp/README.md

   ;P2PP SIDEWIPELOC=X254
   ```

- > **SIDEWIPEFEEDRATE=nnnn** *[OPTIONAL]*
+ > **WIPEFEEDRATE=nnnn** *[OPTIONAL]*
   This parameter is used to define the feedrate at which purging moved happens.
-The default value is 2000 but an override can be set through this parameter.
+The default value is 2000mm/min but an override can be set through this parameter.
+The value entered is in mm/min.
   ```
   ;P2PP SIDEWIPELOC=2000
   ```